I’m obsessed with home renovation and home buying shows on HGTV.

 We also don’t feel the tufted button rosettes in our backs, though we do use a thin mattress protector under our linen sheets.

-Even with three bodies in bed (two of whom are their own space heaters), we don’t feel hot, nor do we feel cold when our toddler decides to sleep in her own bed.
+Even with three or four bodies in bed, we don’t feel hot, nor do we feel cold when the kids are sleeping in their own bed.
+(They currently share a bed.)

 The Avocado is a heavy, substantial mattress, no matter which size you get, and I feel like that speaks to the quality of materials used.

-However, it’s hard to find a handmade American product that stands behind solid values, so hopefully the company is working through and learning from its growing pains.
+However, it’s hard to find a handmade American product that stands behind solid values, so hopefully the company has improved its manufacturing and shipping times since my original order.

 You can check out my original review here.